OnufryW/Dhondt/data/ppk_article_data/README.md

 definitions provided [here](https://czasopisma.marszalek.com.pl/images/pliki/ppk/75/ppk7515.pdf?fbclid=IwY2xjawG65-BleHRuA2FlbQIxMAABHeUwh25WdZ4bmjfdLrN8Ix8JxRyPXe5jLDThvBzu2UMirqFIrK7UJnelUQ_aem_uyeDftRVeQnN_TkRJoRGfA).

 Seat allocation methods P0 to P6 are defined in the article.
-In short, they're all running a seat allocation method (the article uses smallest remainder, while my calculations right now use D'Hondt, because that's what I have implemented), based on various numerical parameters for the districts.
+In short, they're all running a seat allocation method (smallest remainder, which is what our electoral system uses), based on various numerical parameters for the districts.
 Namely:
  - P0 is the current allocation, based on the CRW data about number of inhabitants from 2011.